Himanshu5296/Himanshu5296/README.md

 # Hi there! 👋 I'm Himanshu Singh

 I'm a passionate Full Stack Developer with a creative edge, committed to building robust and user-friendly web applications.
-My journey in the world of software development has been marked by constant learning, problem-solving, and a drive for excellence.
+My journey in software development has been marked by constant learning, problem-solving, and a drive for excellence.
 With experience in both frontend and backend technologies, I bring a well-rounded skill set to every project I undertake.

 ## 💻 Technologies & Tools

-- **Frontend:** HTML5, CSS3, JavaScript (ES6+), React.js
+- **Frontend:** HTML5, CSS3, JavaScript (ES6+), React.js, Next.js, MaterialUI, TailwindCSS
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
 - **Others:** RESTful APIs, Git, AWS, Heroku, Firebase, Postman, Pipedream